fidian/log-viewer/README.md

 With this, the shell will expand the one argument into three paths, resulting into the same command as the previous example.

+* **How can I keep the logs working in Chrome?**

+Sometimes, the log viewer will stop getting WebSocket updates and may need to be refreshed in order to see current logs again.
+This is probably because Chrome will save memory by suspending tabs when they are not active.
+To fix this, go to `chrome://settings/performance` and add the log viewer site to the exception list.